You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

-Just as fall is upon us in New York City and children are carving out lanterns from pumpkins in preparation for Halloween, it is impeccable timing to review PureCeuticals Multi-Enzyme Pumpkin Peel ($40 in the shop).
+Just as fall is upon us in New York City and children are carving out lanterns from pumpkins in preparation for Halloween, it is impeccable timing to review PureCeuticals Multi-Enzyme Pumpkin Peel ($40).
 The “multi-enzyme” part refers to fruit enzymes from pumpkin, pineapple as well as papaya.
 But as the product moniker indicates, it is in fact a peel, combining enzymes with alpha-beta hydroxy acids.
 AHA/BHAs loosen and lift the top layer of dead cells, primarily composed of keratin (a protein), while proteolytic enzymes dissolve it.
 In tandem, the two types of ingredients are meant to dramatically exfoliate and clarify skin texture.

 Marta has previously noted that pumpkins have carved out a role in skincare.
 These gentle enzymes break down the outer layers of the skin, leaving it looking fresher and feeling softer by digesting the dead skin and decongesting pores.
 Moreover, pineapple extract (or bromelain) as well as papaya (or papain) enzymes are known for their anti-inflammatory properties.
 The peel contains 2% pharmaceutical grade glycolic acid.
 Glycolic acids are extremely effective and (relatively speaking) gentle, as well as natural (sugar cane is one source).
 There is also willow bark extract, containing salicylic acid, a BHA that is a natural exfoliant and is used in many acne treatments because of its ability to help skin shed dead cells and clear pores; it can also stimulate new cell formation.